How To Plan A Perfect Picnic is not as complicated as you might think.

 - Food and your favorite drinks

-This could be anything, from a delicious crusty baguette ( toasted and brushed with olive oil for a simple do-it-yourself crostini spread) or artisanal bread to pita chips, tortillas and anything in between.
-Slices of bread, pita or tortilla make a good vessel for dips or salads.
+This could be anything, from a delicious crusty baguette ( toasted and brushed with olive oil for a simple do-it-yourself crostini spread) or artisanal bread to pita chips, tortillas, and anything in between.
+Slices of bread, pita, or tortilla make a suitable vessel for dips or salads.

-Cold cuts and cheese on a wooden board:
+Cold cuts and cheese on a wooden board

-These are usually my favorite, because I don't need to cook or prepare anything.
+These are usually my favorite because I don't need to cook or prepare anything.

 What kind of items to place on a wooden board:

 Here is an example.
-There are all kinds of pickles, salami, nuts, pita bread, few types of cheese (get good quality cheese, like Feta, Jarlsberg, Cheddar, Manchego, Gouda, Brie etc)
+There are all kinds of pickles, salami, nuts, pita bread, and a few types of cheese (get good quality cheese, like Feta, Jarlsberg, Cheddar, Manchego, Gouda, Brie, etc.)

-The idea is the same, some vegetable slices, like tomatoes, cucumbers, green onions, peppers, some strawberries, cheese, olives, salami, ham, bread and butter, some guacamole.
+The idea is the same, some vegetable slices, like tomatoes, cucumbers, green onions, peppers, strawberries, cheese, olives, salami, ham, bread and butter, and some guacamole.

-Quiche or a vegetable frittata:
+Quiche or a vegetable frittata

 I love those because they are super portable and delicious and can be served either warm or cold.

-Salads and salsas:
+Salads and salsas

 I love this Authentic Mexican Pico de Gallo with Tuna.

-Meat or Main Dish:
+Meat or main dish

-These chicken tenders made from scratch are easy to make and perfect to put them in a sandwich, or eat them like that with a tomato salad.
+These chicken tenders made from scratch are easy to make and perfect to put in a sandwich or eat with a tomato salad.
 This is by far my favorite way to eat in the summer.
-Everyone in the family likes them from kids to elders.
+Everyone in the family likes them, from kids to elders.

 Romanian Meatballs or Meat Patties- this is a recipe that, again, I grew up with.
-If we took a road trip, chicken tenders and meat patties were placed in between two slices of bread with some mustard and eaten by the side of the road, while taking a break.
+If we took a road trip, chicken tenders and meat patties were placed between two slices of bread with some mustard and eaten by the side of the road while taking a break.

-Brownies- One of my favorites is this recipe for Triple Chocolate Stout Brownies- It is kind of an adult brownie that is delicious and easy to make.
+Brownies- One of my favorites is this recipe for Triple Chocolate Stout Brownies- It is an adult brownie that is delicious and easy to make.
 Another option would be this Coffee and Cinnamon Brownie recipe.

 Other more awesome recipes for bars that are perfect for picnics: